golemfactory/golem-docs/src/pages/docs/creators/javascript/quickstarts/golem-in-a-browser.md

 {% alert level="info" %}

 Before getting started, you need to install and launch the Yagna service in version 0.13.0+.
-Note such a version is available as `release candidate`.
+Note that such a version is available as a `release candidate`.
 It can be installed using instructions for manual Yagna installation available [here](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors).

 {% /alert %}